Peppy3/mylang/README.md

 ## WARNING !!
 In early stages !!

-Rough sketch of a spec in ``mylang.spec.txt``.

 The specifications are open for discussion.
-Talk to me directly or make a pull request for language ideas.
+Talk to me directly or make an issue for language ideas.

+Right now this compiler is only for posix

 Build dependencies:

 - ISO C11 standard compliant C compiler
 - cmake
-- make
+- favourite build tool that works with cmake

 ### How to build